reillypidgeon/bacteria_genome_mining/README.md

 <br>
 Useful for looking at taxonomic distribution of genes (or proteins) and strain-level variation within species.

+> [!WARNING]
+> This repository is a work in progress - there may be bugs!

 ## Approach
 - Download genome fasta files (.fna) from the NCBI using GTDB (release 232) taxonomy based on user input
 - Annotate fasta files and predict protein-coding sequences using [pyrodigal](https://github.com/althonos/pyrodigal)